 Read the Vincasar PFS (vincristine sulfate injection) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before using vincristine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+PRECAUTIONS: Before using vincristine, tell your doctor or pharmacist if you are allergic to it or to vincristine liposomal; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Children may be more sensitive to the effects of this drug, especially slowed movement of the gut that may cause vomiting and constipation.